Medicaid Can Pay for Your Ride to the Doctor

 What if I need to see the doctor today?

-If your appointment is urgent call MTM as soon as possible.
-When you call let them know this is an urgent appointment and you need to get a ride or need mileage reimbursement if you plan to drive your own car.
+If your appointment is urgent call MTM right away and let them know that this is an urgent appointment and you need to get a ride or have mileage reimbursement, if you’re driving your own car, as soon as possible.
 Remember, MTM will NOT provide a ride for an emergency.
 Call 911 for an emergency.

 Can my other children ride with me to the appointment?

-Meals may be covered by Medicaid if you must be away from home for 4 hours and must travel 100 miles each way.
-Overnight lodging may be covered if you must be away from home for 8 hours and travel 200 miles each way.
+Meals may be covered by Medicaid if you must be away from home for 4 or more hours and must travel 100 miles each way.
+Overnight lodging may be covered if you must be away from home for 8 or more hours and travel 200 miles each way.
 Call MTM for more details.

-Yes, first contact MTM at 1-866-436-0457 or go online at www.mtm-inc.net/wisconsin- website/wisconsin-home/ You can also request a review by the Wisconsin Department of Health Services.
+Yes.
+To begin, contact MTM at 866.436.0457 or go online at mtm-inc.net.
+You can also request a review by the Wisconsin Department of Health Services.
 You must work with MTM to arrange this review.
-MTM also has an Ombudsman (a person who advocates for others) who can work with you and providers to help resolve problems with transportation.
+MTM also has an Ombudsman, a person who advocates for others, who can work with you and transportation providers to help resolve any problems.